FeederStark/Bossabox-front-end/README.md

 ## Functionalities

 This is a simple one-page-application to manage tools with their respective names, links, descriptions and tags.
-First, the api will fetch the data from the api and show them in cards, and you can either add a new tool, remove, navigate to the tool's link or tools by specific title/tags.
+First, the application will fetch all the data from the api and show them in cards, and you can either add a new tool, remove, navigate to the tool's link or fetch tools by specific title/tags.

 ### Add new tool